Domestic Violence

 Domestic Violence Protective Orders in Texas

 A restraining order for domestic violence, often referred to as a protective order, is a court order designed to protect victims of domestic violence or abuse by legally mandating that the alleged abuser maintain a certain distance from the victim and refrain from contacting or harassing them.
-Protective orders are intended to ensure the safety and well-being of the victim and can have various restrictions and requirements, depending on the circumstances of the case.
+Protective orders are intended to ensure the safety and well-being of the victim and can have various restrictions and requirements depending on the circumstances of the case.

 In Texas, common types of protective orders include:

 • Temporary Ex Parte Protective Order (TEPO): This is a temporary order issued without a full hearing or notice to the alleged abuser.
-It can be obtained quickly in emergency situations and typically lasts for a limited time (usually up to 20 days).
+It can be obtained quickly in emergencies and typically lasts for a limited time (usually up to 20 days).
 It serves as a temporary measure until a full hearing can be held.

 • Magistrate's Emergency Protective Order (MEPO): Issued by a magistrate, this emergency order is available 24/7 and often applied in cases involving domestic violence, stalking, or threats of violence.
 It typically lasts for up to 31-61 days, depending on the circumstances.